top of page

 Icon-1-Web.jpg

-I am a Vietnam Era Veteran, graduate of the Navy Nuclear Power Program, and completed seven deterrent missions as a nuclear operator aboard the ballistic missile submarine USS Tecumseh.
-After my tour, I obtained an engineering degree from Ohio State University on the GI Bill and an MBA from the University of Phoenix.
+I am a Vietnam Era Veteran, graduate of the Navy Nuclear Power Program, and completed seven deterrent missions as a nuclear trained machinist mate aboard the ballistic missile submarine USS Tecumseh.
+I've crossed the Arctic Circle numerous times and still carry my Bluenose Card to this day!
+After my tour, I obtained an engineering degree on the GI Bill from Ohio State University and an

+Over the years my drive to create resulted in developing skills as a welder, photographer, machinist, cabinetmaker, furniture maker, gunstock maker, welding engineer, nondestructive testing technician, nuclear engineer, and metallurgist.
 I started making knives in 2010 and continue to design and create different styles as a hobby after I retired from my day job.
-I am a graduate of the New England School of Metalwork.
+I am a graduate of the New England School of Metalwork. having taken courses in bladesmithing, forging San Mai, and Damascus.
 I primarily create knives through stock removal and occasionally forge a damascus, or san mai knife.
-To date, my work has been featured in fourteen magazine articles In Blade Magazine, Knives Illustrated, Knife World .
+To date, my work has been featured in over fourteen magazine articles/books In Blade Magazine, Knives Illustrated, The World's Most Beautiful Damascus Knives , and Knife World .
+I've been married to a wonderful woman, Susan, for 50 years.
+We have a daughter Jenn, a son, Matt, and two grandchildren, Life is good.

 Be well and safe,